Work About

 Back to work

-Redesigning CRM from the ground up - eliminating manual data entry through intelligent automation so sales teams can focus on what they actually do best.
+Redesigning CRM from the ground up - powered by NLP (Natural Language Processing) to eliminate manual data entry through voice-first interaction so sales teams can focus on what they actually do best.

 Client SalesX (salesx.io)